Steve oversees numerous internal projects that improve our organisation and, importantly, ensures they align with our overall strategy.

-It’s all about enabling our staff and giving them the permission to directly impact the wider business.
+The role is all about enabling our staff and giving them the permission to directly impact the wider business.
 Not only has it allowed for a formal structure for feedback, it has facilitated a culture that listens to employees and allows them to work in a collaborative and creative environment.

-What does employee-owned mean to Stride Treglown?
+What does being employee-owned mean to Stride Treglown?

 This change in ownership structure frees people from the shackles of the corporate ladder; instead of receiving shares at directorship, employees can invest now.
 This ties in with our holistic view of individual development: wellbeing, work-life balance and flexibility.
 We have a very engaged workforce.
 The Employee Form has a seat at strategic board meetings, so representation of staff in the board room has been a huge achievement.

 This approach differentiates us from our industry.
 We are a unique, mid-sized architecture practice and employee-ownership is working well for us.